 Almost every biome you find in Minecraft is bound to be full of resources that you can use to craft valuable things like elevators, beacons, books, anvils, spyglasses, pickaxes, and more.
-As a result, crafting and open-world exploration in the game go hand in hand and you always have the incentive to find new crafting ingredients.
+As a result, crafting and open-world exploration in the game go hand in hand, and you always have the incentive to find new crafting ingredients.

-So, here’s how you can easily plan your next adventure and access a witness range of new in-game elements using this list of every Minecraft biome.
+So, here’s how you can easily plan your next adventure and access a range of new in-game elements using this list of every Minecraft biome.

-- How many Minecraft biomes are there as of version 1.19?
+- How many Minecraft biomes are there in version 1.20?

-- List of all Minecraft biomes and their variants
+- List of all Minecraft biomes & their variants

-How many Minecraft biomes are there as of version 1.19?
+How many Minecraft biomes are there in version 1.20?

-As of version 1.19, Minecraft Java edition has a total of 14 biomes.
-However, if you include the different variants for each biome, the total number increases to 63.
-Similarly, the Bedrock edition has 14 major biomes but the total number including the variants is 54.
+As of version 1.20, Minecraft Java edition has a total of 15 biomes.
+However, if you include the different variants for each biome, the total number increases to 64.
+Similarly, the Bedrock edition has 14 major biomes but the total number including variants is 59.

-List of all Minecraft biomes and their variants
+List of all Minecraft biomes & their variants

 Badlands are rare warm biomes in Minecraft that contain an abundant supply of Terracotta.
 While badlands are great for collecting gold and other crafting materials, you cannot expect to settle here because there’s a lack of trees, grass, and water, among other necessities.